 Open Farm Pet Food: At a Glance

 - No GMOs, antibiotics, or added growth hormones: All of Open Farm’s pet food is made with meat free from antibiotics and added growth hormones.
-All fruits and vegetables are non-GMO and organic.
+All fruits and vegetables are non-GMO and some are organic.

 - Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs and cats with food allergies.
 You can view their sensitivity chart at the bottom of this page to see which products suit your pet’s needs.

 - Ethically sourced: 100% Certified Humane chicken, turkey, and pork; pasture-fed beef and lamb raised without antibiotics.
 Open Farm’s partner farms are regularly audited to verify humane standards are maintained.
 No animals are kept in cages.

 - Traceable: Your food will come with a code you can punch into Open Farm’s website to trace where your ingredients came from.
 This level of transparency and accountability is a top priority for the company.

 - Human-grade fresh: Open Farm’s top option, its Gently Cooked fresh food, is made entirely from human-grade ingredients that will give your dog a diet as good as your own.
 This should have a profound impact on your dog’s health.